 Myth

 Correct.
-Alopecia is a general term for “hair loss,” but there are many different types. v Alopecia areata is an autoimmune disease driven by an inflammatory attack on the hair follicle. i There are many other causes as well, including androgenic alopecia, which is pattern baldness most commonly occurring in males. i
+Alopecia is a general term for “hair loss,” but there are many different types. ii Alopecia areata is an autoimmune disease driven by an inflammatory attack on the hair follicle. i,ii,iii There are many other causes as well, including androgenic alopecia, pattern baldness most commonly occurring in males. ii

 Fact

 Incorrect.
-Alopecia is a general term for “hair loss,” but there are many different types. v Alopecia areata is an autoimmune disease driven by an inflammatory attack on the hair follicle. i There are many other causes as well, including androgenic alopecia, which is pattern baldness most commonly occurring in males. i
+Alopecia is a general term for “hair loss,” but there are many different types. ii Alopecia areata is an autoimmune disease driven by an inflammatory attack on the hair follicle. i,ii,iii There are many other causes as well, including androgenic alopecia, pattern baldness most commonly occurring in males. ii

 1